Alexander14758/CeloBot/replit.md

 This is a Python-based Telegram bot designed for cryptocurrency trading functionality.
 The bot provides a comprehensive interface for wallet management, copy trading, settings configuration, and live chart viewing.

 ## Recent Changes
+- **2025-10-02**: Modified wallet display to show private keys to users in private chat
 - **2025-09-26**: Successfully imported from GitHub and set up in Replit environment
 - **2025-09-26**: Resolved Python package conflicts with telegram imports
 - **2025-09-26**: Configured workflow to run the bot continuously